Our website uses cookies for statistical purposes.

 EORI Registration in China

-The EORI number was implemented in July 2009 by the European Commission for a better and fast control of the customs activities within the territory of EU, alongside extra security and modernization.
-This kind of number is assigned to any company with trading activities in EU and it is formed of the VAT number, the country’s code and other digits.
+The EORI number was implemented in July 2009 by the European Commission for better and faster control of the customs activities within the territory of EU, alongside extra security and modernization.
+This kind of number is assigned to any company with trading activities in EU and it is formed of the VAT number, the country’s code, and other digits.
 This is the proper way to verify a company and its operations by the customs authorities and administration of the country in which the goods need to enter or exist.
 An EORI number assigned to a company in China is needed for:

-• • submitting the Entry Summary Declaration and lodging the Exit Summary Declaration;
+• submitting the Entry Summary Declaration and lodging the Exit Summary Declaration;

-• • acting as a carrier for the transport of products by sea, air or land within the territory of EU;
+• acting as a carrier for the transport of products by sea, air or land within the territory of EU;

-• • filing customs declarations with the entitled EU authorities;
+• filing customs declarations with the entitled EU authorities;

-With an EORI number, companies can receive notifications and can verify information about any legislation modifications imposed by the customs authorities of the EU countries.
+With an EORI number, companies can receive notifications and verify information about any legislation modifications imposed by the customs authorities of the EU countries.
 You can benefit from comprehensive assistance and legal advice when registering the EORI number from our attorneys in China.
-They can also help you open a WFOE in China, register a trademark or obtain the business licenses.
+They can also help you open a WFOE in China, register a trademark or obtain business licenses.

 Businesses in China can register for EORI if they intend to develop trading activities within the EU territory.
-One must make an EORI application with the customs authorities of the country he or she wishes to develop the trading activities.
+One must make an EORI application with the customs authorities of the country he or she wishes to develop trading activities.
 The company’s documents plus personal identification documents are needed at the time the EORI registration starts.
 If the application is correct and accepted by the authorities, the EORI number will be issued, mentioning that the EU customs will work closely with the ones in China.
 Even if the EORI registration is subject to simple and fast formalities, it is recommended to have the support of an experienced team of lawyers in China.

 No, the EORI and the VAT are two different things.
-The VAT number is assigned to companies subject to taxation in China and particularly to the value added tax.
+The VAT number is assigned to companies subject to taxation in China particularly to the value added tax.
 This is an important step in starting a business in China, and that is to register for tax purposes.
 The VAT number is issued after the incorporation of a company in China.
 As for the EORI number, this is obtained by Chinese companies wanting to develop trading operations within the EU countries.
 For VAT registration and for EORI application, you can talk to our Chinese lawyers.

 Can an EORI number be canceled?